wkhere/stackless/Doc/library/os.rst

 .. function:: makedev(major, minor)

-   Composes a raw device number from the major and minor device numbers.
+   Compose a raw device number from the major and minor device numbers.

    .. versionadded:: 2.3